righettod/website-passive-reconnaissance/README.md

 $ pip install -r requirements.txt
 ```

-# Update of the requirements.txt
+# Update of the "requirements.txt" file

 Use the following command to use [pipreqs](https://github.com/bndr/pipreqs):